awsdocs/amazon-ec2-user-guide/doc_source/nvme-ebs-volumes.md

 # Amazon EBS and NVMe<a name="nvme-ebs-volumes"></a>

-With C5 and M5 instances, EBS volumes are exposed as NVMe block devices\.
+With the following instances, EBS volumes are exposed as NVMe block devices: C5, C5d, `i3.metal`, M5, and M5d\.
 The device names are `/dev/nvme0n1`, `/dev/nvme1n1`, and so on\.
 The device names that you specify in a block device mapping are renamed using NVMe device names \(`/dev/nvme[0-26]n1`\)\.

 **Note**
 The EBS performance guarantees stated in [Amazon EBS Product Details](https://aws.amazon.com/ebs/details/) are valid regardless of the block\-device interface\.